0ffero/Xemu-Lister/README.md

 Checks version of local xemu executable.
     <ul>To check the exe version you need to change the
     $path = 'D:/EMULATORS/xemu/xemu.exe';
-    to wherever youve downloaded xemu to</ul>
+    in getXemuVersion.php to wherever you've downloaded xemu to</ul>

 Checks latest version on xemu.app.